 - Use relevant hashtags to be more discoverable.

 Other than growing your personal network on LinkedIn, here’s how you can build your LinkedIn company page.

 How to Promote Your Brand on LinkedIn

 If you have a business, a LinkedIn company page can be a valuable tool to give information about your business and give individuals a focal area to view job openings.

-Before you begin, in any case, if you don’t have your company page yet, remember that you’ll need a current LinkedIn account and will have to use the desktop version of the app to make your company page.
+Before you begin, if you don’t have your company page yet, remember that you’ll need a current LinkedIn account and will have to use the desktop version of the app to make your company page.

-You’ll likewise need a verified email address, and you need “enough” connections to create, and own a company page.
+Likewise, you’ll need a verified email address, and you need “enough” connections to create and own a company page.